san-sei/documents/content/en/docs/administration/enrollment.md

 </div>

 When signed in to the administration panel, you are able to manage users and security keys from this section.
-The first step is to add a single user by clicking on the check boxes or **import users in bulk from Azure AD or a CSV file**.
+The first step is to add a single user by clicking on the check boxes or **import users in bulk from Azure AD or a CSV File**.
 In case of adding them one by one, you can assign a **security key** to the user at the same time.

 <div align="center">
     <img src="/images/vendor/Panel/users&securitykeys.png" id="_img" class="doc-img-frame" alt="zoom">